An excellent HVAC website does more than list your services and contact information; it builds visceral trust with your future customers.

 The phrase “white space” refers to empty spaces between images, text, and content blocks.

-Modern consumers prefer digestible information since they can become overwhelmed by excess.
+Modern consumers prefer digestible information, as they can become overwhelmed by excessive content.

 The function of white space is to foster a feeling of organization and conciseness.

-Both can improve the visitor’s experience and influence behavior metrics like bounce rate, pages per site, duration on site, etc.
+Both can enhance the visitor’s experience and impact behavior metrics, such as bounce rate, pages per site, and duration on site.

 Aesthetics